maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 - Create an empty repository in GitHub and copy it's address

-- In my_geonode, run git initto initialize an empty repository
+- In my_geonode, run git init to initialize an empty repository

-- Add your remote repository address with "git remote add yourname yourremoteaddress"
+- Add your remote repository address with ``git remote add yourname yourremoteaddress``

 - edit .gitignore adding all *.pyc files

-- git add * to add all content of my_geonode
+- ``git add *`` to add all content of my_geonode

-- git commit -m 'initial import' to make the initial commit
+- ``git commit -m 'initial import'`` to make the initial commit

-- "git push yourname master" to push the code to the GitHub repository
+- ``git push yourname master`` to push the code to the GitHub repository

 **Setup the server**